-The Paleo diet has taken the world by storm over the past decade, but different versions of this diet have been popping up in the last couple of years.
-You might have heard of the Autoimmune Paleo Diet (AIP), Dr. Terry Wahls’ Protocol, the Primal Diet (which includes dairy products), or a low-carb or keto version of the paleo diet.
+The Paleo diet has been a huge hit in the world over the last decade, however different variations of the diet have started popping up in recent years.
+You may have heard about The Autoimmune Paleo Diet (AIP) or The Dr. Terry Wahls’ Protocol as well as or the Primal Diet (which includes dairy products) or a keto or low-carb version of the paleo diet.

-The Carnivore Diet is the exact opposite of the vegan diet.
+It is the Carnivore Diet is the exact opposite of the vegan diet.
 While the vegan diet is 100% plant-based, the Carnivore Diet is 100% animal-based–although some versions may include herbs and spices or even coffee or alcohol.
-Still, you might call it a meat diet.
+However, it is possible to consider it a meat-based diet.

-The keto diet also requires making sure you’re not overdoing the protein, or it could get converted into glucose via a process called gluconeogenesis.
-But not everyone following the Carnivore Diet does a ketogenic version.
+The keto diet also demands being careful not to overdo the protein, as it could be transformed into glucose by the process of the gluconeogenesis.
+It’s not the case that everyone who follows the Carnivore Diet does a ketogenic version.

 What Is the Carnivore Diet?